Barzan Ibrahim al-Tikriti: Human rights violations

 Barzan was noted for his cruelty.
 According to Indict, a US-backed organisation based in London which advocated for Iraqi war crimes tribunal, he was personally responsible for murdering and torturing scores of innocent people, including the inhabitants of one entire village, while he was head of the secret service.
 He was said to have used methods such as whipping with electrical cords and would often oversee torture.
 During the trial one woman testified that after her arrest she was stripped naked and tied up by her feet before the intelligence chief kicked her in the chest repeatedly.
 Ahmed Hassan, another prosecution witness, described being taken to an interrogation facility in Baghdad and seeing a meat grinder for human flesh.
 He allegedly shot an agent of his for buying a bottle of duty-free wine without asking permission.
+He was known for holding a minimum of 90 people hostage, killing up to 380 of them.
+However, death certificates are only available for 148 of the potential deaths.
+This was thought to have occurred due to his Hussein's execution of a well-known Shiite leader, in which assassination attempts occurred against him, angering Barzan.

 Post-invasion

 Barzan was among the leadership figures U.S. forces targeted during the Iraq War.
 In April 2003, warplanes dropped six satellite-guided bombs on a building in the Iraqi city of Ramadi, west of Baghdad, where he was thought to be.
 U.S. Army Special Forces captured Barzan alive on 17 April 2003; the news was publicly confirmed late summer 2003, with Barzan surrounded by a large entourage of bodyguards in Baghdad.
 He was turned over to Iraq's Interim Government on 30 June 2004, and arraigned on 1 July 2004.